fajr-lilypad/koi-mini-mp3-player/README.md

 CAD Notes:
 - Arduino model in CAD does not match up with footrpint or irl, trust the footprint. it was just the best 3d model I could find.
 - This CAD took surprisingly long!
 It was difficult for me to create a case that fufilled all my criteria, including space, aesthetics, and easy access to the pcb for simple troubleshooting.
 I ended up going with this design, but not after making several rough drafts of potential cases.
 I'm happy with this one, as it includes snap fit joints, a hole for the headphone jack, and is overall super cute :)
+- The most difficult parts of this was the parts that nobody notices, mounting holes lol. took a while to align, but I'm sure most people are more efficient at cad than i am!

 # PCB ScreenShots